Start-up Voucher & Coaching Program

 - Graduated BSc- and MSc students and PhDs within six months after graduation or promotion.

 The process of the Aerospace Start-up Voucher consists of several steps:

-- Application: Apply by filling out the application form and send it to firstname.lastname@example.org.
-The next round will be held in the spring of 2021; the deadline to apply is on May 1st 2021.
-Note that you can only receive one Start-up Voucher per project.
+- Application: Apply by filling out the application form found on the Delft Campus website.
+The next round will be held in the Fall of 2021.
+Note that you can only receive one Aerospace Start-up Voucher per project.
 It is allowed to also apply for the other vouchers available on the Delft Campus website;

 - Pre-selection: After the application deadline, all application forms will be evaluated.
 A pre-selection will be made based on the adherence to program objective and target group criteria;